Latest Instagram Algorithms Explained - June, 2023

 In fact, Instagram's own guidelines promote the use of hashtags.

 You can add hashtags on Instagram in a number of ways, including captions, videos, Reels, and Stories.
-If you want to learn more, here's a guide that explains in detail where to add hashtags on Instagram.

 If you want your posts to generate organic views from potentially interested and already-sold followers, there is no better way than using hashtags.